Salesforce Connect: Can't Sync the Schema Metadata for Your External System – Check That the Schema Metadata Is Valid. Error Code: Null

 Zoho CRM: An error occurred during login operation.
 Error: invalid_code

 If you encounter the login error An error occurred during login operation.
-Error: invalid_code while connecting to Zoho CRM, it means the wrong domain is selected in your Zoho CRM connection.
-You need to open your connection settings, choose the ...
+Error: invalid_code while connecting to Zoho CRM, it means the wrong Domain is selected in your Zoho CRM connection.
+To resolve the issue, open your connection settings, ...